instrumentisto/rust-incubator/faq.md

 Please don't do PR merge yourself.
 Your mentors make the merge themselves.

-##### <ins>*- How many mentors need to approve before I can merge?*</ins><br/>
+##### <ins>*- How many mentors need to approve before bot can merge?*</ins><br/>

-You need approval from at least one mentor before merging the Pull Request into the main branch.
-However, if more than one mentor has reviewed your Pull Request and requested changes, you must receive approval from all of them.
+To improve the quality of reviews and accelerate the exchange of experience, a PR must be approved by all of your mentors.
+A task will not be considered completed without receiving approval from every assigned mentor.

 ##### <ins>*- Where should I answer the questions in the first chapter?*</ins><br/>